centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/enable-snmp-traps.md

 1. snmptrapd is the service enabling the retrieval of SNMP traps sent by the equipment (by default it listens on port **UDP 162**).
-2. Once the SNMP trap has been received, it is sent to the ‘centreontrapdforward’ script which writes the information received in a buffer folder (by default **/var/spool/centreontrapd/**).
+2. Once the SNMP trap has been received, it is sent to the ‘centreontrapdforward’ script, which writes the information received in a buffer folder (by default **/var/spool/centreontrapd/**).
-3. The ‘centreontrapd’ service reads the information received in the buffer folder and interprets the traps received checking, in the centreon database, the actions necessary to process these events.
+3. The ‘centreontrapd’ service reads the information received in the buffer folder and interprets the traps received, checking, in the centreon database, the actions necessary to process these events.
-4. The ‘centreontrapd’ service transmits the information to the scheduler or the ‘gorgoned’ service (to send the information to a remote scheduler) which changes the status and the information associated with service to which the SNMP trap is linked.
+4. The ‘centreontrapd’ service transmits the information to the scheduler or the ‘gorgoned’ service (to send the information to a remote scheduler), which changes the status and the information associated with the service to which the SNMP trap is linked.

 ![image](../../assets/configuration/06_trap_centreon.png)